 - (ii) The Dean for Academic Affairs invites the candidate to submit by August 15, the names with current email addresses (if known) of up to 10 students they have supported, mentored, or advised at Bowdoin who might or might not have been enrolled in their courses; these students will be invited to respond to a retrospective questionnaire on the faculty member's support, mentoring, or advising.
-This list is optional; non-submission of a list will not reflect negatively in the review process. - (iii) The Dean for Academic Affairs invites the candidate to submit materials for the confidential use of the review committee, the Committee on Appointments, Promotion and Tenure, the Dean for Academic Affairs, the President of the College, and the Academic Affairs Committee of the Trustees.
-These materials should be submitted by September 15 and should contain the same types of materials expected at reappointment: - A self-evaluative statement covering teaching, scholarship, or artistic work (achieved and planned) and service. - A curriculum vitae. - All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - Other materials the candidate considers relevant. - Candidates for tenure must scan and submit all Bowdoin Course Questionnaire reports for courses they have taught at Bowdoin since appointment to the tenure track.
-Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - Departments may require the submission of their separate departmental forms for courses taught at Bowdoin since appointment to the tenure track.
-Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from
+This list is optional; non-submission of a list will not reflect negatively in the review process.
+33 - (iii) The Dean for Academic Affairs invites the candidate to submit materials for the confidential use of the review committee, the Committee on Appointments, Promotion and Tenure, the Dean for Academic Affairs, the President of the College, and the Academic Affairs Committee of the Trustees.
+These materials should be submitted by September 15 and should contain the same types of materials expected at reappointment: - A self-evaluative statement covering teaching, scholarship, or artistic work (achieved and planned) and service. - A curriculum vitae. - All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - Evidence of scholarly or artistic engagement (e.g. publications, public-facing scholarship, works produced, works exhibited, works in progress, reviews of works, papers presented). - Other materials the candidate considers relevant. - Candidates for tenure must submit a PDF of all Bowdoin Course Questionnaire reports for courses they have taught at Bowdoin since

-&lt;sup>31 Clarifications recommended by CAPT and approved by the faculty on 2 March 2020 (20-1-5).
+&lt;sup>32 Clarifications recommended by CAPT and approved by the faculty on 2 March 2020 (20-1-5).

-&lt;sup>32 Addition recommended by CAPT and approved by the faculty on 18 May 2020 (20-3-3).
+&lt;sup>33 Addition recommended by CAPT and approved by the faculty on 18 May 2020 (20-3-3).